MJKWoolnough/minecraft/nbt/README.md

 }
 ```

-ListData is an implementation of the Data interface
+ListData is an implementation of the Data interface.

 #### func (*ListData) Append

 ```go
 func (l *ListData) Append(data ...Data) error
 ```
-Append adds data to the list
+Append adds data to the list.

 #### func (*ListData) Copy

 ```go
 func (l *ListData) Copy() Data
 ```
-Copy simply returns a deep-copy the the data
+Copy simply returns a deep-copy the the data.

 #### func (*ListData) Equal